skoczen/will/docs/upgrading_to_2.md

 ]
 ```

 That will enable the HipChat and local shell stdin/stdout backend, for easy testing.

 If you want to also bring your Will into a Slack or Rocket.Chat room in the future, just uncomment that backend and restart!

 ## 2. Update the HipChat tokens to be namespaced.

-You'll see this starting up, but when you have time, update your tokens as follows:  (If you're using `WILL_` environment variables, please add the `WILL_` as needed:)
+You'll see this starting up, but when you have time, update your tokens as follows:
+(If you're using `WILL_` environment variables, please add the `WILL_` as needed:)

 - `USERNAME` becomes `HIPCHAT_USERNAME`
-- `TOKEN` becomes `HIPCHAT_V1_TOKEN`
+- `TOKEN` or `V1_TOKEN` become `HIPCHAT_V1_TOKEN`
 - `V2_TOKEN` becomes `HIPCHAT_V2_TOKEN`
 - `DEFAULT_ROOM` becomes `HIPCHAT_DEFAULT_ROOM`
 - `HANDLE` should be removed, as it's now pulled live from the HipChat servers and not used.